Churu people: Hunting

 The Churu people catch fish in several ways, one of which is pounding the roots of trees with poisonous resins and mixing them with spring water.

 In the idle farming months, Churu men go to the forest to hunt animals.
 They have a lot of experience in making poison arrows and traps for wild animals.
 Animals hunted with trap or crossbow include: pig, deer, monkey, weasel and other small animals.
 The form of collective hunting is often organized in many villages, but hunting is no longer popular today.

-Gathering is the work of women.
+Gathering is the work of women who traditionally go around with Austroasiatic carrying baskets on their back for various types of harvest.
 Wild vegetables and field vegetables make up the main part of the dishes.
 Bamboo shoots and some wild fruits are also commonly used foods.
 Dioscorea hamiltonii (Vietnamese: củ mài) are used as the main source of food in times of failed crop.
-The Churu also collect other forest products such as: Auricularia auricula-judae (Vietnamese: mộc nhĩ), mushrooms, honey, Wurfbainia villosa (Vietnamese: sa nhân).
+The Churu also collect other forest products such as: Auricularia auricula-judae, mushrooms, honey, and Wurfbainia villosa.

+Culture and religion

+The traditional religion of the Churu is animism.
+Deities are divided into two groupings, Yàng (land deities) and Pô (sky deities).

+Bok Bơmung (festival in temple) is the biggest folk festival of the Churu, held in the second month of the lunar Year, lasting three days.

+Islam was first recorded during the Katip Sumat uprising in 1833-4.
+Sumat (a Muslim Cham leader) had visited Kelantan.
+Upon his return, Islam was introduced to the Churu and Jarai peoples, fueling the Jihad movement against Đại Việt.

+A number of Churu villages converted to Christianity in the 1950s with the arrival of missionaries.